maharnab/ensemble-ops/README.md

 # ensemble-ops

-A project initially developed as an attempt to data analysis (standard deviation of a dataset `->` 2D-array) requiring ensemble operations [for a friend], using the `Numpy` library of Python.
+A project initially developed as an attempt to data analysis (standard deviation of a dataset `->` 2D-array) requiring ensemble operations, using the `Numpy` library of Python.
 Time & memory constraint was not an issue so the code is not optimized to its best.

 ## Getting started
 The `new_input.txt` contains a dataset.
 Can be replaced with data formats other than `.txt`. `Numpy` library is a requirement to read the dataset in to a matrix.